|Type of tour:||Self-guided|

 The bikes will have FLAT pedals.
 If you want to bring your own pedals, please bring your own shoes and also the necessary equipment to change the pedals.

 You'll be riding on good coastal asphalt roads, gravel and macadam mountain and coastal roads with good coverage, and maybe a few bumpy sections.
 Some of the routes include short but steep ascents and descents on and off road.
 All roads are quiet and calm with low traffic in the tour’s active season.
 The tour is fine for hybrid/trekking bikes or mountain bikes.
-This tour is moderately challenging and is recommended for cyclists in good physical condition.

 Tour start and end